Need Help? Give us a call.

 Now that you’ve got a grasp on these two concepts crucial to the question of Stripe vs. PayPal, let’s compare and contrast these two online payment options to see which is the best choice for your business.

-To get an idea of how to choose between Stripe vs. PayPal, you’ll also need to know the details on the two options.
+To get an idea of how to choose between Stripe vs. PayPal, you’ll need to know the details of each of these two options.
 First up, we’ll dig into what Stripe payments can offer your business.

 Stripe will allow you to set up an online payment platform for your site in a single integration.
 But even after you get your Stripe checkout process ready to go, Stripe will keep working for your business: It will allow you to accept, process, settle, reconcile, and manage all of your business’s online transactions, all through your Stripe platform (processed payments typically arrive in your business bank account within two days).
 In addition, Stripe accepts all major credit cards, as well as over 100 different types of foreign currency.